 - The student teacher teaches independently, with the mentor teacher reviewing lesson plans and observing the student teacher's instruction methods.

 - The mentor teacher holds a conference with the student teacher after each lesson, providing encouragment and feedback.

 - The student teacher teaches independently, continually gaining independence and confidence.

-- The students in the classroom learn to depend on the student teacher rather than on the mentor during this stage.
+- The students in the classroom learn to depend on the student teacher rather than on the mentor teacher during this stage.

 - Conferencing continues throughout this stage.